1734/12/21 |

 1795/00/00 |

-Paul Revere is contracted to provide 15 tons of drawn copper bolts (fasten hull planking to live oak frame), a 242-pound bell and other fittings for the USS CONSTITUTION ($3820.33).
-He obtains English copper sheathing to covered HER below the waterline. |
+Revere is hired to provide 15 tons of drawn copper bolts to fasten hull planking to live oak frame, a 242-pound bell and fittings for the USS CONSTITUTION at $3820.33.
+Revere's foundry draws will down the English-made copper bolts and provide the bell. |

 Manufacturer |